 13. Write a letter to your representatives about an issue that’s important to you, such as supporting reproductive rights or the ERA.

-14. Get the word out at work: send out an email reminding your colleagues that it’s Women’s Equality Day, and as for ideas about how to celebrate as a team— or suggest some of your own.
-(Women’s karaoke, anyone?)
+14. Get the word out at work: Send an email reminding your colleagues that it’s Women’s Equality Day, and as for ideas about how to celebrate as a team—karaoke where all the songs are badass women ballads?

 One of the best ways to get inspired on Women’s Equality Day?
 Reading quotes from strong, powerful women, of course!